<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Financial need is your cost of attendance (COA) at a school minus your Student Aid Index (SAI).
 While COA can vary from college to college, your SAI does not change based on the school.

 The cost of attendance is a combination of tuition, room and board, books, travel, and personal expenses.
-Let's look at 3 different scenarios for a student whose SAI is $15,000.
+Let's look at 3 scenarios for a student whose SAI is $15,000.

 Financial Aid Offered

 Once a student’s financial need is determined, each college will present a Financial Aid Award Letter, which will show the grants, scholarships, work-study, and loans offered to help pay for college.
-Some colleges (such as colleges 1 and 2 above) will attempt to offset a good portion of need, other colleges (such as college 3 above) may attempt to offset some need, and others may not offer any assistance at all.
+Some colleges (such as colleges 1 and 2 above) will attempt to offset a good portion of the need, other colleges (such as college 3 above) may attempt to offset some needs, and others may not offer any assistance at all.

 balance owed